-Plus, we can probably forgive Marty for being more concerned over the fate of his own actual siblings rather than hypothetical alternative history children who may-or-may-not exist in some alternative future he's not even aware of.
+Plus, we can probably forgive Marty for being more concerned over the fate of himself and his own actual siblings rather than hypothetical alternative history children who may-or-may-not exist in some alternative future he's not even aware of.
 The guy has trouble thinking fourth dimensionally at the best of times, and he doesn't learn that changing the past creates alternative futures for proper until the next movie.

 We all know how much of a Crapsack World Biff made when he screwed with history.
 Imagine if the Libyans discovered the time machine...

 Actually probably nothing.
 There really is no conceivable reason why they would get in that car and speed off at 88 MPH instead of just taking back the plutonium and escaping in their van.
 And even if they did, it's very likely they would have been shot pretty quickly in 1955 - maybe even by Old Man Peabody given how he was packing a shotgun and had the element of surprise.